ilgaur/think-python/progress-tracker.md

 ## Current Status
 - **Current Chapter**: Chapter 5
 - **Current Section**: Section 5.2
-- **Last Completed**: Section 5.1 - Floor Division and Modulus
+- **Last Completed**: Section 5.1 - Floor Division and Modulus (FULLY COMPLETED)
 - **Next Target**: Boolean Expressions

 ## Short notes from the last session on what we did and where we are:
-Completed Section 5.1 on Floor Division and Modulus operators.
-User successfully implemented practical examples including even/odd detection, divisibility testing, digit extraction, and cycling through days.
-Code is working well and pushed to repo.
-User has good understanding of // and % operators.

-PENDING: User still needs to answer these "Test Your Understanding" questions from Section 5.1 before moving to Section 5.2:
-1. How would you check if a year is divisible by 4 (leap year check)?
-2. If you have 37 items and want to put them in groups of 5, how many complete groups do you get and how many items are left over?
-3. How could you use modulus to create a "wrap-around" effect in a game?

-Next session should start with answering these questions, then move to Section 5.2: Boolean Expressions (True/False values, comparison operators ==, !=, >, <, >=, <=, and the bool type).
-User understands the modulus concepts well but found the cycling through days and digit extraction examples needed a fresh look to fully click.
+COMPLETED Section 5.1 entirely!
+User successfully:
+- Answered all 3 "Test Your Understanding" questions
+- Implemented leap year checking with modulus
+- Solved grouping problems using floor division and modulus
+- Built wrap-around game logic from scratch, line by line
+- Demonstrated deep understanding of modulus creating cyclic behavior
+- Updated NOTES.md with excellent explanations of wrap-around effects

+User's explanation of wrap-around was spot-on: "modulus gives the remainder after division which is exactly how much after full cycle has been forward we should go forward."
+Ready to start Section 5.2: Boolean Expressions.

+NEXT SESSION: Start Section 5.2 covering True/False values, comparison operators (==, !=, >, <, >=, <=), and the bool type.
+All Section 5.1 review questions are now complete.

 ## Book Overview
 Think Python consists of 21 chapters covering: